James Braid (surgeon): Death

-faculties of the mind during the dominance of such fixed ideas.

 Influence

+The hypnotic state ... is essentially a state of mental concentration, in which the faculties of the mind of the patient are so engrossed with a single idea or train of thought ... to be dead or indifferent to all other considerations and influences ... [and which] intensifies, in a correspondingly greater degree, whatever influence the mind of the individual can produce upon his physical functions during the waking condition. ...

+[The suggestions made to the patient] draw and fix his attention to one part or function of his body, and withdraw it from others, [such that] whatever influence such suggestions and impressions are capable of producing during the ordinary waking condition [have] correspondingly greater effect during the nervous sleep, when the attention is so much more concentrated, and the imagination and faith, or expectant idea in the mind of the patient, are so much more intense than in the ordinary waking condition.

+[Given the influence of psychosomatic effects], it should follow ... that if we can attain to any mode of intensifying the mental power, we should thus realise, in a corresponding degree, greater control over physical action.

+Now, this is precisely what my processes do they create no new faculties; but they give us greater control over the natural functions than we possess during the ordinary waking condition, and particularly in intensifying mental influence, or the power of the mind of the patient over his own physical functions; and of a fixed dominant idea and physical state of the organs over faculties of the mind during the dominance of such fixed ideas.

 Braid's work had a strong influence on a number of important French medical figures, especially Étienne Eugène Azam (1822–1899) of Bordeaux (Braid's principal French "disciple"), the anatomist Pierre Paul Broca (1824–1880), the physiologist Joseph Pierre Durand de Gros (1826–1901), and (per medium of Azam) the eminent hypnotherapist, and one of the founders of the Nancy School, Ambroise-Auguste Liébeault (1823–1904).

 Braid hypnotised the English Swedenborgian writer J.J.G.
 Wilkinson, who observed him hypnotising others several times, and began using hypnotism himself.
 Wilkinson soon became a passionate advocate of Braid's work and his published remarks on hypnotism were quoted enthusiastically by Braid several times in his later writings.
 However, Braid's legacy was maintained in Great Britain largely by John Milne Bramwell who collected all of his available works and published a biography and account of Braid's theory and practice as well as several books on hypnotism of his own (see below).